flythereddflagg/flythereddflagg.github.io/README.md

 # flythereddflagg.github.io

+I am Mark Redd.
+Below are links to information about some of the open-source projects I am working on.

 ## Projects

-1. [The Redd Python Book](./python_book/index.html): A free book to teach beginners about Python and introductory computer science
+1. [The Redd Python Book](./python_book/site/index.html): A free book to teach beginners about Python and introductory computer science
 1. TBA